How old was Joshua when he entered the promised land?

 Moses was eighty years old and Aaron eighty-three, when they spoke to Pharaoh.
 Exodus 7:7 (NASB)

 Exodus 13-14 describes Israel’s exodus from Egypt and the beginning of their journey to the Promised Land.
-The Israelites had difficult times as the million or more people moved through the desert toward Palestine.
+The Israelites had difficult times as the million or more people moved through the desert toward Canaan.
 As a result they had many complaints.
 Their complaints were many and are described in Exodus 15-17.

 Chronological Events Described in Numbers –